 5 – Love Yourself

-As I wrote about in the beginning, this is going to be a sensitive time for you.
+As I wrote in the beginning, this is going to be a sensitive time for you.
 Job loss is a grieving process for many so you’re likely to feel all the feels.
 Be extra gentle with yourself during this time.
 Meditate, get outside, and find other ways to practice self-love.
 And don’t forget the healing power of therapy.
 You can find other resources to nurture self-love in this post.

 6 – Be Grateful